-Based on the screening of available alternatives against the selection standards, the Holloman AFB and JBSA-Lackland (Kelly Field) alternatives met all the standards and are therefore considered reasonable and retained for analysis.
+Based on the screening of available alternatives against the selection standards, the Holloman AFB and JBSA-Lackland (Kelly Field) alternatives met all the selection standards and were therefore considered reasonable and retained for analysis.
 On November 15, 2016, the Secretary of the Air Force announced the selection of Holloman AFB as the Preferred Alternative and JBSA-Lackland (Kelly Field) as the Reasonable Alternative for the interim F-16 mission relocation.
 Congress was notified of the Preferred and Reasonable Alternative (P&RA) decision and that Luke AFB and Tucson IAP ANG were considered unreasonable alternatives.

 The No-Action Alternative is also included for analysis.
-The No-Action Alternative will substantively analyze the consequences of not undertaking the Proposed Action, not simply conclude no impact, and will serve to establish a comparative baseline for analysis.
+The No-Action Alternative will serve to establish a comparative baseline for analysis.